 Dressing the Part

 The best part of bocce is how you can modify the game to your level of competition.
 This game is perfect for amateurs and professionals alike.

 Just like you can play the game anywhere you find a level surface area, you can wear whatever makes you feel most comfortable.

 If you play at a country club or bocce club, they may require you to wear the proper attire.
 Most places also require their patrons to cover their shoulders, meaning no tank tops.

-No matter where you play, it’s best to wear low, soft-heeled shoes.
+No matter where you play, wearing low, soft-heeled shoes is best.
 Bocce games can keep you on your feet for a long time.
-Therefore, you want to be sure to wear shoes that give you plenty of support.
+Therefore, you want to wear shoes that give you plenty of support.

 High heels are a big no-no, as they can tear up or puncture the court.

 Get Your Bocce On!

 Bocce Ball is a historical game that is once again sweeping the globe by storm!
 Bocce’s versatility makes it the perfect family game to play in the backyard or take on vacation.
 This game is a fantastic and inclusive outdoor game that brings people together for hours of fun and friendly competition.